galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

   - *"Forward primer used to amplify DNA region (optional) - optional"*: `GCATCGATGAAGAACGCAGC`
   - *"Reverse primer used to amplify DNA region (optional) - optional"*: `TCCTCCGCTTATTGATATGC`

 We advise adding metadata to the phyloseq object after running LotuS2, so that a large mapping file with all metadata does not have to be created.
-See future tutorials on adding metadata from a .csv file to a phyloseq object in R.
+We will have future tutorials on adding metadata from a .csv file to a phyloseq object in R.

 ## Create your own mapping tsv file